MI-AFP/tutorials/tutorials/03_branching.md

 0
 ```

-It is good to realize that nested `if` is not a magic but just and expression used for `else` branch:
+And nested conditions:

 ```
 *Main> if (x < y) then (y - x) else (if (x == y) then 0 else (x - y)) 0
 ```

-Finally, `if-then-else` is expression as any other, has some type and thus you can not have type mismatch in the branches:
+However, our little exercise enabled us to see the important fact: `if-then-else` constructs are NOT control flow, but expressions providing "conditioned results".
+It has some type and thus you can not allow type mismatch in the branches:

 ```
 *Main> :t (if 8 > 5 then 5 else 0)